bashnxa/labor_costs/readme.md

 ⚠ **Warning:** This bot is configured for a **custom Redmine report**.
 If you use a different Redmine setup, you must **modify the report parsing logic** in the code to match your report's structure.

+⚠ **Warning:** The bot sends error messages to a Telegram chat.
+Do not connect it to public groups, as confidential data from Redmine may be exposed.

 ## 🚀 Features
 - **Automated Redmine login** using Selenium
 - **Daily scheduled reports** of logged work hours